 2. The fulfillment of the Dua – You get what you wanted.
 For the people that sometimes see that their Duas are not being accepted, there is either the option that the Dua will be accepted later on in this life or in the Hereafter or the option that the Dua will accepted by other means as one Hadith said, Jabir narrates from the Prophet, “Whoever does duaa to Allah, Allah fulfills his seeking or in exchange averts misfortune until the duaa is not related to sin or breaking some relation.”
 (Tirmidhi)

-One personal example that I can share is that when I was younger, I had wanted to win first place in a Quran competiton and so, I made Dua to Allah (swt) to help me win.
+One personal example that I can share is that when I was younger, I had wanted to win first place in a Quran competiton and so, I made Dua to Allah (exalted be He) to help me win.
 Unfortunately, when the day for the competition came, there was another event that was taking place somewhere else and I had to go with my parents to that event instead of the competition.
 I felt sad because I had really wanted to win that competition and I wondered what happened to my Dua.

 Two weeks later, my parents take me to a speech competition and there, I found out that the organizers will also be holding a Quran competition.
 I signed up for the competition and after participating in it, the awards ceremony started.
 Before starting, the organizers made a statement that made me awestruck; they said they would like to thank the organizers of a Quran competition that was held two weeks ago because the format of the whole competition was exactly the same as the one held two weeks back.
 I only became even more awestruck when I found out that I won first place.

 Looking back, I realized that if we make a Dua, Allah (glorified and exalted be He) will answer it in the best possible way for us.
 Therefore, if we do not see our Dua being accepted immediately, we should not despair because either it will help us against some misfortune, or it might be accepted later…